Timings : Winter time: 8:30 AM - 5:00 PM; Summer time: 8:30 AM - 5:30 PM

-Generally, the first tour start at 8.30 AM and the last tour start at 4.30 PM in an interval of half an hour.
-However the last tour timings differ over the year:
+Generally, the first tour starts at 8.30 AM and the last tour start at 4.30 PM in an interval of half an hour.
+However, the last tour timings differ over the year:

-In summer (1st November to 30th April) – last tour at 5 PM
+In summer (1st November to 30th April) – the last tour at 5 PM

 It should be noted that the timings may vary according to the availability of guides during peak season.